chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ### Solution: DNR

-This attack does not apply if the client and network implement support for Designated Network Resolvers {{?DNR=I-D.draft-ietf-add-dnr}}.
+This attack does not apply if the client and network implement support for Discovery of Network-designated Resolvers {{?DNR=I-D.draft-ietf-add-dnr}}.

 ### Mitigation: Frequent refresh